Resilience-by-design in Adaptive Multi-Agent Traffic Control Systems

-We have proven that the threat posed by sophisticated attacks on traffic control systems is of particular concern.
-To counter this threats, the first line of defense is to implement detection solutions.
-However, most of state-of-the-art Sybil attack detection approaches have serious shortcomings.
-To be effective, a detection approach requires precise knowledge of the actual system being controlled and the control discipline employed.
-Traffic control systems are highly vulnerable to cyber-physical attacks, and domain-agnostic security solutions are too generic to be able to comprehend and detect intelligent, sophisticated attacks.
-In critical infrastructures such as ITS, the attack can cause physical, disruptive damage.
-Therefore, a proactive defense solution is required, without necessarily relying on the attack detection phase.\\ This paper proposes an effective mitigation strategy that can be integrated into the application layer, providing resilient-by-design ATSC systems.
 The mitigation scenario described earlier is simulated on a grid network topology.
 We use the pre-built configurable traffic light grid environment implemented in Flow to conduct the simulations.
-We customized the environment/network parameters as per Table \ref{topoFLOW}.
+We customized the environment/network parameters as per TABLE \ref{topoFLOW}.
 Using the 10x10 grid network topology, we simulate the baseline scenario under normal traffic conditions, where the traffic light logic exerts control over individual traffic lights using SUMO actuation.
 In fact, the default SUMO actuated traffic lights are fine-tuned on many iterations with varying parameters of phase duration and state.
-Figure~\ref{Mitigationresults} shows the mean trip waiting time around three junctions of the grid network for different scenarios.
+Fig. \ref{Mitigationresults} shows the mean trip waiting time around three junctions of the grid network for different scenarios.
 The dark blue curve corresponds to actuated control and represents the baseline scenario used for the comparison with the other scenarios.
 The mean trip waiting time is 154.3 seconds.